turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 * Any leftover time: work time to start on resumes and portfolios

 ### Professional Development in Module Three
-This is the first of your PD sessions this module.
 Module Three is the module in which the personal and professional development of the previous two modules is applied to job searching and discovering the right path for your new career.
 You'll leave Module Three with a clear blueprint for your job search, and we'll start by focusing in on what it is that you want out of your new career, building on your professional story, and reflecting on how your strengths apply to finding this new, fulfilling career path.

 We'll focus on: